Texas A&M vs. Arkansas NCAA Football Odds, Plays and Insights | September 25, 2021

 - Arkansas' games have gone over 47.5 points in all three opportunities this season.

-- The combined points per game average of the two teams, 69.3, is 21.8 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 69.3, is 21.8 points more than Saturday's over/under.

-- The 21.7 combined points per game that these two squads have allowed this season are 25.8 fewer than the 47.5 total in this contest.

 Texas A&M Stats and Trends